lpcferreira/sIATC/README.md

 - The tool does not inspect prompts, logs, files, or AI outputs unless the author records them manually.
 - The tool does not upload, store, or validate data remotely.
 - Browser behavior may vary for downloads, especially between Chromium-based browsers, Safari, and Firefox.
-- If external libraries are loaded from a CDN, internet access may be required unless an offline version is provided.
+- External libraries are loaded from a CDN, internet access is required.
 - The taxonomy is designed for written content.
 Highly visual, audiovisual, software, data, or research-heavy projects may require a different taxonomy or the original sIfA tool.

 ## Citation and attribution